Alternaria Leaf Spot Prevention And Treatment

 Use drip irrigation to water your plants.
 As the fungus requires some moisture to propagate itself, keeping leaves dry can significantly reduce the speed of alternaria spread.

-Alternaria can infect seeds, especially in fruit which has shown signs of rot.
+Alternaria can infect seeds, especially in fruit that has shown signs of rot.
 Plant certified disease-free seeds to avoid accidentally starting a fungal colony in your yard.

 Finally, as alternaria travels on breezes, space your plants appropriately.
-Too close of a spacing makes it easy for the fungus to jump from plant to plant.
+Tightly-spaced plants make it easy for the fungus to jump from plant to plant.

 Frequently Asked Questions